-Although HOAs cannot prohibit their members from installing solar panels, homeowners do need to abide by some restrictions as members.
+Although HOAs cannot prohibit their members from installing solar panels, homeowners must abide by some restrictions as members.

 Each state is different when it comes to HOA restrictions under solar access laws.
-However, all states usually require the homeowner to get approval from their HOA before starting an installation project.
+However, most states require homeowners to get approval from their HOA before starting an installation project.